danfuzz/samizdat/doc/samizdat-0-lib/peg.md

 tokens per se, that is, tokens whose type tag is taken to indicate a token type.

-The output of the functions named `pegMake*` are all parsing rules.
+The output of the functions named `Peg::make*` are all parsing rules.
 These are all transparent derived values with a type that binds the `parse` generic.
 A `parse` method accepts at least two arguments, and may also accept additional arguments: